+QUESTION

-QUESTION 9.
-On 12 September 2018, you have published a Q&A with answers on some or our concerns in relation to conflicts of interests within Telenet.
+9. On 12 September 2018, you have published a Q&A with answers on some or our concerns in relation to conflicts of interests within Telenet.
 These answers are however incomplete and do not address all our concerns raised.

-B. Intra-group conflicts of interest iv.
+B. Intra-group conflicts of interest

+iv.
 Question to the auditor: have you ever investigated any transaction or decision which has been on the agenda of the board of Telenet for doubts as to whether article 524 BCC was applied correctly?
 If so, what was the result of your investigation?

-The same and the same approximation of the same and the s
+The state of the s